iliyaML/ibm-machine-learning/supervised-learning-classification/README.md

 ### Random Forest

-Random forest is a tree ensemble that has a similar approach to bagging.
+**Random Forest** is a tree ensemble that has a similar approach to bagging.
 Their main characteristic is that they add randomness by only using a subset of features to train each split of the trees it trains.
 Extra Random Trees is an implementation that adds randomness by creating splits at random, instead of using a greedy search to find split variables and split points.

 Exercises: